REC-REATE Project Stages

 The Facility Needs Assessment Study focused on the following key components:

-• Does the existing facility allow for delivery of appropriate services for the next 5, 10 to 20 years and, if not, how should the facility be improved to deliver these services?
+- Does the existing facility allow for the delivery of appropriate services for the next 5, 10 to 20 years and, if not, how should the facility be improved to deliver these services?

 The Condition Assessment focused on the conditions of the existing facility and the costs associated with maintaining it and the services that it provides to the local community.
 The Needs Assessment Study was completed in June 2015 and the Condition Assessment in 2016.